Release Notes for VMware Horizon 7 version 7.0.3

 - If you want to install Horizon Composer silently, see the VMware Knowledge Base (KB) article 2148204, Microsoft Windows Installer Command-Line Options for Horizon Composer.

 - The Horizon 7 release includes new configuration requirements that differ from some earlier releases.
-See the README document.
-This short overview can help you to avoid potential pitfalls when you install or upgrade to this release.
-The View Upgrades document provides upgrade instructions.
+See the View Upgrades document for upgrade instructions.

 - If you intend to upgrade a pre-6.2 installation of View, and the Connection Server, security server, or View Composer server uses the self-signed certificate that was installed by default, you must remove the existing self-signed certificate before you perform the upgrade.
 Connections might not work if the existing self-signed certificates remain in place.
 During an upgrade, the installer does not replace any existing certificate.
 Removing the old self-signed certificate ensures that a new certificate is installed.
 The self-signed certificate in this release has a longer RSA key (2048 bits instead of 1024) and a stronger signature (SHA-256 with RSA instead of SHA-1 with RSA) than in pre-6.2 releases.
 Note that self-signed certificates are insecure and should be replaced by CA-signed certificates as soon as possible, and that SHA-1 certificates are no longer considered secure and should be replaced by SHA-2 certificates.